Honest Deputy vs RosterElf comparison 2026 (Australia)

 Both platforms function as scheduling software for small businesses, offering tools designed to reduce admin time and improve shift coverage.
 However, they take different approaches to layout, usability and how much information is surfaced on the screen.

-A key consideration for Australian businesses is Fair Work compliant rostering.
+A key consideration for Australian businesses is Fair Work-aware rostering.
 RosterElf approaches this through award-aware shift rules, while Deputy relies on configurable templates and fatigue alerts.

 For clarity in this review, we analyse the core elements that influence daily roster creation—views, shift detail, filtering, automation and the overall scheduling experience.